polina-c/layerlens/README.md

-1. Automatically generates a dependency diagram as a [Mermaid `flowchart`](https://mermaid.js.org/syntax/flowchart.html) within every folder of your Dart or Flutter package.
+1. Automatically generates a dependency diagram as a [Mermaid `flowchart`](https://mermaid.js.org/syntax/flowchart.html) within every directory of your Dart or Flutter package.

 2. Identifies and alerts you to any cyclic dependencies.